pts/pts-tinype/README.txt

 Windows XP           --    yes   yes   yes   yes   yes   yes   yes   yes   yes   yes Windows 7            yes   yes   yes   yes   yes   yes   yes   yes   yes   yes   yes Windows 10 2020-07   --    yes   yes   yes   yes   yes   yes   yes   yes   yes   yes

+``bg'' means that the program runs in the background, and the message it prints is not displayed in any window.

+Win32s doesn't have a console window where standard output of console programs could be displayed.
+It also requires a relocation table (so that it can load the .exe to any address), and currently on hh3wf.golden.exe contains a relocation table.

 Variants: